Home

 In 2004 Eric Arnette scored big, really big.
 According to the Boone and Crockett Club, Eric’s great Alaska-Yukon moose was officially scored at 236 B&C points.
 This will make it stand at 118th on the all-time list.

-The world record moose Boone and Crockett scored 261 5/8 and was taken by John A. Crouse in 1994 near Fourtymile River Alaska.
+At this writing the world record moose, Boone and Crockett scored 261 5/8 and was taken by John A. Crouse in 1994 near Fourtymile River Alaska.

 If no-one shoots a world record moose how would we know if it exists?
 It is not like you can run up to it and take some measurements!
 How can we share these experiences with our fellow man?
 Of course the argument will be made to take pictures and let the beast live.
 Why go to the moon then?
 Could not we just take pictures in this case too?